CO2 Levels

 The CO2 levels are rising faster

-In the 1960s, the increase of CO2 concentration was about one ppm per year.
-Now the increase is about two ppm per year and getting bigger.
+In the 1960s, the increase in CO2 concentration was about one ppm per year.
+Now, the increase is about 2 ppm per year and getting larger.
 It may soon be three ppm per year.

-Atmospheric CO2 accumulating faster than ever (New Scientist, 2006)
+Atmospheric CO2 is accumulating faster than ever (New Scientist, 2006)

 Carbon dioxide levels are alarming.